Rosa californica

 Rosa californica, the California wildrose, or California rose, is a species of rose native to the U.S. states of California and Oregon and the northern part of Baja California, Mexico.
 The plant is native to chaparral and woodlands and the Sierra Nevada foothills, and can survive drought, though it grows most abundantly in moist soils near water sources.

 This thorny, flowering, fruit-bearing shrub is also deciduous, and grows vertically up to six feet tall.
-The meaning of its name is twofold; Rosa, that it resembles or is composed of roses, and californica, that it originates from California.

 Description

 Rosa californica is a bush or thicket-forming shrub with prickly, curving stems.
 The fragrant flowers may grow singly or in inflorescences of several blooms.
 Each rose is open-faced and generally flat, with five petals in any shade of pink from almost white to deep magenta.
 The five smooth petals and sepals have a bowl-like bloom, semi-inferior ovaries, and compound veiny and hairy leaves.
 R. californica also bears fruit called "rose hips," which contain yellow seeds.